Abdelhak Benchikha: Algeria A'

-On 10 June 2009 Benchikha was appointed as coach of the Algeria A' national football team and the Algerian Under-23 national team.
-He qualified the A' national team to the 2011 African Nations Championship, after beating Libya 2-2 on the away goals rule.
+On 10 June 2009, Benchikha was appointed as coach of the Algeria A' national football team and the Algerian Under-23 national team.
+He qualified the A' national team to the 2011 African Nations Championship, after beating Libya 2–2 on the away goals rule.

 Algeria National Team

-On 13 September 2010 Benchikha was appointed as coach of the Algerian national team on a permanent basis, following the resignation Rabah Saâdane.
-On 5 June 2011 a day after losing 4-0 in a 2012 Africa Cup of Nations qualifier against Morocco, Benchikha resigned from his position.
+On 13 September 2010, Benchikha was appointed as coach of the Algerian national team on a permanent basis, following the resignation Rabah Saâdane.
+On 5 June 2011, a day after losing 4–0 in a 2012 Africa Cup of Nations qualifier against Morocco, Benchikha resigned from his position.

+Club-hopping tenure

-On 5 October 2011 Benchikha resigned from his position as manager of MC Alger.
+On 5 October 2011, Benchikha resigned from his position as manager of MC Alger.

-On 17 December 2011 Benchikha signed an 18-month contract with Tunisian Ligue Professionnelle 1 side Club Africain, returning to the club which he led to the 2008 league title.
-However, on 20 April 2012 a mutual agreement was reached by the club and Benchikha to terminate his contract.
+On 17 December 2011, Benchikha signed an 18-month contract with Tunisian Ligue Professionnelle 1 side Club Africain, returning to the club which he led to the 2008 league title.
+However, on 20 April 2012, a mutual agreement was reached by the club and Benchikha to terminate his contract.

+He later had short spells in different countries, in which he managed Difaâ El Jadidi, Raja Casablanca, IR Tanger, Moghreb Tétouan, Mouloudia Oujda, DH El Jadida and RS Berkane in Morocco, Al-Ittihad Kalba in the United Arab Emirates, ES Sétif in Algeria and Al-Ittihad Tripoli in Libya.